 - 1. In the Project window, from the Process menu, select Zircon. - 2.
-Fill out the Zircon dialog box, entering the proper NRD height and Array heights, and selecting a Reference group and a Measurement group to be processed.
+Fill out the Zircon dialog box.
+Select between an element or post measurement.
+For elements, enter the element Width.
+Enter the proper NRD height and Window length (if applicable) and select a reference group and a measurement group to be processed.